gbv/beaconspec/beacon.md

 value equals to the empty string.
 The additional triple is mapped with:

 * the target URI used as subject IRI,
-* the `annotation` meta field used as predicate,
+* the `ANNOTATION` meta field used as predicate,
 * the annotation value used as literal object.

-Applications MAY ignore annotations and map annotations to different kinds of RDF triples if the `annotation` meta field is the default value `rdf:value`.
+Applications MAY ignore annotations and map annotations to different kinds of RDF triples if the `ANNOTATION` meta field is the default value `rdf:value`.
 For instance an annotation could contain additional information about a link such as its provenience, date, or probability (reification).